Federal Election Campaign Act

+WHEN I vetoed the bill to limit expenditures on political broadcasting in October of 1970, I pointed out that the goal of controlling campaign expenditures was a highly laudable one.
+The chief problem with the bill then before me was that it did not limit overall costs but applied only to radio and television.
+As I put it then, it plugged "only one hole in a sieve."

+Since that time, the House and Senate have worked to design a better bill.
+I believe they have succeeded in that endeavor.
+S. 382, the Federal Election Campaign Act of 1971, limits the amount candidates for Federal elective offices may spend on advertising, not just on radio and television, but through all communications media.
+It limits contributions by candidates and their families to their own campaigns.
+It provides for full reporting of both the sources and the uses of campaign funds, both after elections and during campaigns.
+By giving the American public full access to the facts of political financing, this legislation will guard against campaign abuses and will work to build public confidence in the integrity of the electoral process.

+The Federal Election Campaign Act of 1971 is a realistic and enforceable bill, an important step forward in an area which has been of great public concern.
+Because I share that concern, I am pleased to give my approval to this bill.

 In 1974, the act was amended to create the Federal Election Commission (FEC) and to further regulate campaign spending.
 The act was amended again in 1976, in response to the provisions ruled unconstitutional by Buckley v.
 Valeo, including the structure of the FEC and the limits on campaign expenditures, and again in 1979 to allow parties to spend unlimited amounts of hard money on activities like increasing voter turnout and registration.
 In 1979, the FEC ruled that political parties could spend unregulated or "soft" money for non-federal administrative and party building activities.
 Later, this money was used for candidate-related issue ads, which led to a substantial increase in soft money contributions and expenditures in elections.
 This in turn led to passage of the Bipartisan Campaign Reform Act of 2002 ("BCRA"), effective on January 1, 2003, which banned soft money expenditure by parties.
 Some of the legal limits on giving of "hard money" were also changed by BCRA.